ratatui/ratatui-website/src/content/docs/recipes/apps/spawn-vim.md

 If you prefer to launch the user-specified `$EDITOR` and retrieve the buffer (edited content) back into your application, you can use the [`edit`](https://crates.io/crates/edit) crate.
 This can be particularly useful if you need to capture the changes made by the user in the editor.

+Alternatively, you may use the [`edtui`](https://github.com/preiter93/edtui) crate from ratatui's ecosystem, which provides text editor widget inspired by vim.

 :::